tpakeman/looker_log_analysis/README.md

 ### 3. Run the python script to import files

+* Ensure you have an installation of [python 3](https://www.python.org/downloads/)
+  * Install pip - python's package manager: `sudo easy_install pip`
+  * Install the `psycopg2` package using pip: `pip install psycopg2`
-* Clone this repository to your machine
+* Git clone this repository
-* Update the `config.json` file in this directory, to include:
+* There is a `config.json` file in this directory which contains the settings used by the script.
+If any of the below settings are different in your setup you will need to update this file:
-  * `table_name`: the name of the table you would like to use in postgres
+  * `table_name`: the name of the table that will be used to store the log data.
+This doesn't exist yet but will be created by the script
-    * It's a good idea to include the schema name here too
+    * _Default_ `public.looker_logs` _(It's a good idea to include the schema name here too)_
-    * _Default_ `public.looker_logs`
   * `host`: the address of the postgres database
     * _Default:_ `localhost`
   * `dbname`: the name of the database you created at setup